Islamic eschatology: Predestination

-Muhammad also talked about the doctrine of predestination multiple times during his mission.
+Muhammad also talked about the doctrine of predestination multiple times during his mission according to hadith.
 Thus the consensus of the Sunni Muslim community has been that scripture indicates predestination.

 Nonetheless, some Muslim theologians have argued against predestination, (including at least some Shia Muslims, whose article of faith includes Adalah (justice), but not Qadar.
-At least some Shia – such as Naser Makarem Shirazi – denounce predestination).
+(At least some Shia – such as Naser Makarem Shirazi – denounce the doctrine of predestination).

-Opponents of predestination in early Islam, (al-Qadariyah, Muʿtazila) argued that if God has already determined everything that will happen, God's human creation cannot really have free will over decisions to do good or evil, or control of whether they suffer eternal torment in Jahannam—which is something that (the opponents believe) a just God would never allow to happen.
+Opponents of predestination in early Islam, (al-Qadariyah, Muʿtazila) argued that if everything that will ever happen has already determined, God's human creation cannot really be free to make decisions to do good or evil, or be in control of whether they suffer eternal torment in Jahannam—which is something that (the opponents believe) a just God would never allow to happen.

 While Qadar is the consensus of Muslims, it is also an issue scholars discourage debate and discussion about.
 Hadith narrate Muhammad warning his followers to "refrain from speaking about qadar"; and according to the creed of Al-Tahawi, "the principle of providence" is such a secret that God did not let even angels, prophets and messengers in on the mystery.

+Creation of heaven and hell

+Whether heaven and hell have already been created

+Islam, like Christianity, conceptualizes the relationship between Dunyā (temporal world) and Ākhirah (hereafter) in a diachronic timeline.
+Humanity's history in the world (dunya) begins with the Fall of Adam and ends with God's Judgement, after which the world is no more and humanity is sent to heaven or hell—the akhirah.

+This might suggest that akhirah follows dunya.
+The Mu'tazila believed so, arguing that God creates only with a purpose, and since all except God will be destroyed by the trumpet before the Day of Resurrection, paradise and hell would have no function until Judgement Day, after the annihilation of the world, and so must be created afterwards.

+Others disagree.
+Māturīdism objects, asserting that paradise and hell do fulfill the before mentioned functions.
+Ash'ariya argue that although the trumpet's sounding will precede all being destroyed, creation was a "constant process".